-This report highlights the shared priorities of eight professional geoscientific societies that represent some 250,000 members.
+This report highlights the shared priorities of nine professional geoscientific societies that represent some 250,000 members.
 We in the geoscience community offer to share our scientific expertise and perspectives as you craft national policies to build a strong and competitive nation.

 The specific policy proposals for each of the thematic areas are as follows:

 - Support and enhance the nation’s strategic Earth observational infrastructure and invest in the interpretation and preservation of this data.

 - Prioritize natural hazards research and monitoring to minimize risk to people and infrastructure.

 - Invest in America’s icebreakers to maintain our military and economic capabilities in the Polar regions.

 - Invest in research to promote the development of innovative technologies for water reuse, water recycling, and managed aquifer recharge.